Alfresco/docs-process-automation/docs/model/processes/bpmn.md

 ### Start event

 Start events are where the trigger is unspecified for starting a process.
-The trigger can be using a form, manually through the Digital Workspace, using the REST API or from a [trigger]({% link process-automation/latest/model/triggers.md %}).
+The trigger can be using a form, manually through the Digital Workspace, using the REST API or from a [trigger](../triggers.md).

-{% capture start-prop %}

 #### Basic properties